cobilab/ac/README.md

 ./AD -v hi.co
 cmp hi hi.de
 </pre>
 It will download four amino acid sequences and compress and decompress the smallest (hi).
-Finally, it compares if the uncompressed is equal to the original.
+Finally, it compares if the uncompressed sequence is equal to the original.

 ## 4. CITATION ##